 Aibhlín McCrann is a director of Communiqué International, one of Ireland’s foremost leadership communications consultancies, where she specialises in facilitation, stakeholder engagement and strategy writing.
 Aibhlín has had a long-term involvement with the arts in Ireland, and was a board member of An Chomhairle Ealaíon, The Arts Council, 2006-2016, where she was appointed Deputy Chair in 2012.
 A fluent Irish speaker and harper, she served on the board of the Traditional Music Archive 2001-2005, and is a passionate advocate for the harp in Ireland.
 She is Director of An Chúirt Chruitireachta, the International Festival for Irish Harp and Chair of Cruit Éireann, Harp Ireland; a newly established resource organisation to support the continuing development of the harp in Ireland.
 She became Chair of the Irish Chamber Orchestra in October 2017.

-Jack Talty is a traditional musician, composer, producer, academic, and educator from Lissycasey in county Clare.
-As a performer Jack has travelled extensively throughout Europe, the United States, Australia, and Asia, and has contributed to over 80 albums to date as a musician, producer, composer, arranger, and engineer.
-A regular contributor to traditional music programming on television and radio, Jack is also the Artistic Director of Raelach Records, a label that he founded in 2011.
-In 2021 Jack was appointed to the post of Lecturer in Irish Traditional Music at University College Cork.
+Jack Talty is a multi-award-winning traditional musician, composer, producer, academic, and educator from Lissycasey in county Clare.
+In 2021, he was appointed to the post of Lecturer in Irish Traditional Music at the School of Film, Music and Theatre at University College Cork.
+As a performer Jack has toured extensively throughout Europe, the United States, Australia, and Asia, and he has contributed to over 90 albums to date as a musician, producer, composer, arranger, and engineer.
+A regular contributor to traditional music programming on various media, Jack is also the Artistic Director of Raelach Records, a traditional music label that he founded in 2011.

 Anne is a Director of Service with Clare County Council currently having responsibility for the Social Development Directorate which includes Housing, Arts, Culture, Sports and Recreation.
 Her career in local government commenced in Clare County Council in 1990 but during the past 28 years she has also worked for extended periods in Limerick County Council, Kerry County Council and Limerick Regeneration Agencies before returning to Clare County Council in 2012.
 Anne is a native of Clare and has always continued to reside in the county irrespective of her work location.
 She is married to Brian with one daughter Shaunagh who is studying primary teaching at Mary Immaculate College, Limerick.